seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_html.md

 Ok, assuming your build was successful and "green", click on *the date and time* shown on it:

 //ST: !
-image::Revealing-the-QR-code-and-the-download-options.png[align="center",title="Revealing the QR code and the download options"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vSWiQz6G6d-PWmVv9P4T59jI8t9Ph5BVzHUeL9bn1WIN9mlrgZEKhQhzGMJp9KVjNbXe-qGcTaPo2gY/pub?w=1124&h=638[align="center",title="Revealing the QR code and the download options"]
-{nbsp} +

 //ST: !
 And now, you can simply test your app on your Android phone, or publish it on Google's Play Store.